 ME 318 AERIAL ROBOTS

 (Programme Elective - II)

-L Т Р С
+Due ne avvieite e L T Р С

 Pre-requisites 3 - - 3

-Evaluation SEE 60Marks CIE 40Marks arks
+Evaluation SEE 60Marks CIE 40Marks

-Course O Course Objectives: The cours The course is taught with the objectives of enabling the student to: 1 Understand the basic concepts, identify parts and classify aerial robots.
+Course O bjectives: The cours The course is taught with the objectives of enabling the student to: 1 Understand the basic concepts, identify parts and classify aerial robots.
 2 Able to understand fundamentals of aerial robots 3 Understand and apply knowledge on modelling and dynamics for aerial robot applications 4 Understand and apply navigation & path planning in aerial robots 5 Understand system integration for aerial robots

-Course O Course Outcomes: On comple etion of this course, the student will be able to do: CO-1 Classify aerial robots & Identify the basic components with their functioning.
+Course O Course Outcomes: On comple On completion of this course, the student will be able to do: CO-1 Classify aerial robots & Identify the basic components with their functioning.
 CO-2 Develop dynamic models, derive controllers, and synthesize planners for operating in dynamic conditions.
 CO-3 Demonstrate the design process of UAVs fixed wing multicopter and flapping wing CO-4 Describe the navigation and guidance of Aerial Robot.
 CO-5 Apply methods of system integration for aerial robots.